arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     false        ==   null          // false
     null         ==   undefined     // true
     " \t\r\n"    ==   0             // true

+The reason behind this behavior is that the weak equality coerces types automatically.
+However, I'm sure you'll agree this is all pretty ambiguous, and can lead to unexpected results and bugs.

+The solution is to instead use the strict equality operator, which consists of three equal signs: `===`.
+It works exactly like the normal equality operator, but without any type coercion.
+It's recommended to always use the strict equality operator, and explicitly convert types if needs be.

-CoffeeScript solves this by simply replacing all weak comparisons with strict ones.
+CoffeeScript solves this by simply replacing all weak comparisons with strict ones, in other words converting all `==` comparators into `===`.
+You can't do a a weak equality comparison in CoffeeScript, and you should explicitly convert types before comparing them if necessary.

-This doesn't mean you can't blah coerciion TODO
+This doesn't mean you can ignore type coercion in CoffeeScript completely though, especially when it comes to checking the 'truthfulness' of variables during flow control.
+Blank strings, `null`, `undefined` and the number `0` are all coerced to `false`

+    alert("Empty Array")  unless [].length
+    alert("Empty String") unless ""
+    alert("Number 0")     unless 0

 ##Function definition